Virus (1995 film)

 Virus is a 1995 television film starring Nicollette Sheridan, William Devane, Stephen Caffrey, Dakin Matthews, Kurt Fuller, Barry Corbin and William Atherton.
 It was directed by Armand Mastroianni and written by Robin Cook and Roger Young, based on Cook's 1987 novel Outbreak.
 The film was also released on DVD under the title Formula for Death.

 Plot

-This is based on the medical fiction novel Outbreak by Robin Cook.
+Virus is based on the medical fiction novel Outbreak by Robin Cook.